 Most people see the color green, and they know that typically means it's a 3882 chemical-resistant suit.

-Whenever you want complete protection from the rain, a suit's multiple pieces work together to keep your entire body protected.
+Whenever you want complete protection from the rain, a suit's multiple pieces work together to protect your entire body.

 REQUEST A DISTRIBUTOR QUOTE